This post may contain affiliate links. Please read our disclosure policy.

 - Preheat your oven to 400F and move the rack to the middle position.

-- Pat the steaks dry and season them generously (both sides) with salt & pepper.
+- Pat the steaks dry with paper towel and season them generously (both sides) with salt & pepper.

 - Add the butter to a heavy oven-safe skillet over medium-high to high heat.
 The pan needs to get HOT, but be sure not to let the butter burn, so once it melts, stir it every 20-30 seconds until the pan is heated (about 4-5 minutes with cast iron over medium-high heat on my gas stove.
 Gas runs hotter than electric).